rust-mcp-stack/rust-mcp-sdk/crates/rust-mcp-sdk/README.md

 `rust-mcp-sdk` provides the necessary components for developing both servers and clients in the MCP ecosystem.
 It leverages the [rust-mcp-schema](https://crates.io/crates/rust-mcp-schema) crate for type-safe schema objects and includes powerful procedural macros for tools and user input elicitation.

-### ⚠ Upgrading from v0.7.x
+### ⚠ Upgrading from v0.9.x

-[v0.8.0](https://github.com/rust-mcp-stack/rust-mcp-sdk/releases/tag/rust-mcp-sdk-v0.8.0) includes breaking changes compared to v0.7.
-If you are upgrading, please review the breaking changes section of the [release](https://github.com/rust-mcp-stack/rust-mcp-sdk/releases/tag/rust-mcp-sdk-v0.8.0) notes to update your code and dependencies accordingly.
+v0.10.0 includes breaking changes compared to v0.9.x.
+If you are upgrading, please review the [migration guide](../../doc/migration/v0.9.x-to-v0.10.x.md).

 **Key Features**
 - ✅ Latest MCP protocol specification supported: 2025-11-25